neuronsimulator/nrn/neuron/general/classes/graph.rst

     Description:
-        Copy a graph line into the :func:`Vector` s xvec and yvec.
+        Copy a graph line into the :class:`Vector`\ 's xvec and yvec.
 Those vectors are resized to the number of points in the line.
-Also, if the line has a label, it is copied to the vector as well (see :meth:`Vector.label` ).
+Also, if the line has a label, it is copied to the vector as well (see :meth:`Vector.label`).
         The index of the line is returned.
 To re-get the line at a later time (assuming no line has been inserted into the graphlist earlier than its index value --- new lines are generally appended to the list but